pebreo/pebreo.github.io/begin/BeginningAntifragility.md

 These  three images capture the essence of fragility, resilience, and antifragility.

 Bodybuilding exemplifies antifragility beautifully.
 Each grueling workout, each set pushed to failure, is a micro-trauma.
-Muscles tear, the body screams, and doubt creeps in.
+Muscles tear, the body screams, and you want to quit.
 But within this discomfort lies the potential for growth.

 Think of it like this: when a weightlifter progressively increases the load on their muscles, they're not just building bigger muscles; they're forcing their bodies to adapt.
 Bones become denser, tendons and ligaments strengthen, and the nervous system fine-tunes movement patterns.
 This adaptation isn't just about aesthetics; it's about building a body that's more robust, more resistant to future injuries, and capable of handling even greater challenges.